mgarod/Tutoring_Material/README.md

 ### 3. Comment As You Go
 When you write a non-trivial piece of code, take a second to write a small sentence about what it does.

 This ties into tip number 2.
 If you build something that requires more than a glance to the average coder, leave a comment.
-Have the reader read a plain english description of your logic rather than forcing them to trace the steps.
+Have the reader read a plain English description of your logic rather than forcing them to trace the steps.
 If you ask someone for help on some of your code, they are going to be more lost than you.
 Leaving comments is like leaving the next person breadcrumbs to navigate through your forest of code.

 Sometimes, you're going to be the next person that has to look at your code.
 Do you want to look at your own undocumented code to figure out what the heck you were thinking 7 months ago?
 Why would you do that to yourself?
 Do yourself a favor.
 [Leave a note.](http://media1.mic.com/site/article-items/2739/1_gif.gif) It's like leaving a present for your future self.
 Future-You will be happy you did.